jobe-m/ownkeepass/README.md

 Status
 ------

-Beta Release 1.0.25 available from [openrepos.net] [1] and warehouse app
+Beta Release 1.0.27 available from [openrepos.net] [1] and warehouse app
+* Added fast unlock feature which allows quick access to a locked database.
-* File browser implemented for opening and creating Keepass database, finally ;) Please test!
+* File browser implemented for opening and creating Keepass database, finally ;)
+* Please test both new features.
+I will do a bit of polishing and bug fixing and wait for some translations to be ready before releasing to Jolla store.

 Release 1.0.24 available in Jolla store
 * Translation updates and Spanish as new translation.